maheshkamani309/wordpress-gutenburg-block-ajax-load-more/README.md

-# Ajax load more with gutenburg block
+# Ajax load more with Gutenburg block